cjdbarlow/Part-One/clotting.md

 Has several key roles:
   * Cleaves fibrinogen to fibrin
   * Activates factor XIII
-  Factor XIIIa stabilises clot by forming crossbridges between fibrin in a platelet plug.
+  Factor XIIIa stabilises clot by forming cross-bridges between fibrin in a platelet plug.
   * Amplification of the clotting cascade by activating factors V and VIII
   * Activates protein C
-  Thrombin binds with thombomodulin to form a complex which inhibits coagulation.
+  Thrombin binds with thrombomodulin to form a complex which inhibits coagulation.
 * Factor I (fibrinogen)